jshin1223/university-record-management/README.md

 <a id="project-description"></a>
 ## 📚 Project Description
-The **University Record Management System** is a Python-based command-line application designed to manage university records, including:
+The **University Record Management System** is a Python-based application designed to manage university records, including:

 - **Student Records**
 - **Lecturer Records**